Inwerpsel/use-theme-editor/docs/USAGE.md

 "final" color you land on.
 This way the history stays manageable and navigable.
 This is done by using a 700ms timeout.

 Note that this is only local history and not saved on the server.
 Versioning of themes saved on the server is not included yet, but may be supported (to some degree) by this library at a later point.

-### Draggable overlay

-If you click and hold the overlay (outside a list element), you can drag it around the screen.
-It will (try to) avoid going off-screen by adjusting the maximum height, however the implementation currently is a bit buggy.
-It doesn't take the resizable server themes into account so if you make that one too big it gets pushed off the bottom of the screen.

-### Responsive view

-If you check the checkbox at the top (or press `alt + v`), you switch to a responsive mode where the site is displayed in an iframe with any dimensions.
+Preferably in a VCS.

+### Resizable content frame

 If you need to work with a screen size bigger than your current screen, you can use the slider at the top to scale down this frame.

 On the right you have some preset screen sizes.
 You can also manually enter width and height, or use the bottom right square with your mouse to drag it to different dimensions.

-### "Group by last clicked element" checkbox

-You can toggle off this checkbox to switch to another "mode", where all previously matched variables are displayed in a single list (instead of grouped).
-When clicking multiple elements, these are all appended to this list (as opposed to the "grouped" mode which only includes the last clicked element).
-You can individually close options in this list using the minus sign on the right.
-This was the first mode I created, the grouped mode is a lot more convenient, but I preserved it because it could be handy in some cases.
+The scale is stored per screen resolution.
+For now this results in buggy behavior while manually resizing the frame if it's scaled down.
+Most of the time you'll just want to use one of the preset options.

+### Current theme view

+The current theme component lists all individual values in the theme.
+These are grouped by selector, which works well most of the time, but only if the CSS doesn't use too much slightly different selectors (or different groupings).

+Pseudo selectors (and some other stuff) is also removed, which usually works as most people nest their state selectors witih SCSS.
+And even if it's not the case it's usually consistent, so removing them ends us with exactly the "normal" selector.

+For example, in most frameworks you'll find all button properties grouped together, but in some cases there's 10 or more different groups matching `.btn`, because there were also other classes in the selector.

+You can make this list include every variable that is used by the page.
+Even large lists render fast, however changing a theme value quickly (e.g. dragging a color slider) while the whole list is open will cause stuttering.
+In my testing this only happened from upward of about 1000 controls being displayed, and it was still manageable.
+Still, for optimal performance it's best to not have this view open while making fluid changes.

 ## Saving a theme on the server